ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 ![per_base_n_content](Assets/fastqc_per_base_n_content_plot.png)
 ![per_base_sequence_quality](Assets/fastqc_per_base_sequence_quality_plot.png)

-Once you are happy with the results, proceed with the mapping part.
+If satistied with the results, proceed with the mapping.
 If not, then perform quality trimming.
 E.g. see [here](http://hannonlab.cshl.edu/fastx_toolkit/).
 If the quality is very bad it might make more sense to exclude that sample from the analysis.

 # 3. Mapping reads to the genome #